Kitware/kwimage/README.rst

                             warp_points, warp_tensor,)

+NOTE: THE KWIMAGE STRUCTS WILL EVENTUALLY MOVE TO THE KWANNOT REPO

 The most notable feature of the `kwimage` module are the `kwimage.structs` objects.
 This includes the primitive `Boxes`, `Mask`, and `Coords` objects, The semi-primitive `Points`, `Polygon` structures, and the composite `Heatmap` and